Flooding Cleanup Underway After Water Starts Receding In Central Pennsylvania

 “It’s very concerning,” she said.
 “We’re in a neighborhood where it’s just happening and you never know when you’re gonna wake up and have this in your backyard.”

 Just down the road at Hersheypark, stunning drone images taken earlier this week show rides flooded by brown water.
-The park is planning to re-open today, after the wild weather shut it down for three days this week.
+The park is planning to reopen today, after the wild weather shut it down for three days this week.
 The same goes for Knoebels Amusement Resort in Columbia County, where it’s been all hands on deck to open to guests today.

 “We have grounds teams who are about putting the stone, all the gravel back together,” said Brian Knoebel, Knoebel’s owner and manager.
 “We have two ride teams who are checking on the rides.”